Nepal Country Commercial Guide

 Testing, inspection, and certification

 Standards for testing the quality of food and the processes for testing food products are governed under the Food Act and Nepal Standard (Certification Mark) Act, which requires the importer to have a sample tested by the Department of Food Technology and Quality Control.
 The Department of Drug Administration approves the consumption and quantification of drugs for human use and issues licenses to import drugs to Nepal.
-The Cosmetics, Devices and Drugs Act of 1980 governs quantification of drugs for human use.
+The Drug Act 1978 governs quantification of drugs for human use.

 Except for drugs/medicines, no product certification is required for branded products.
 For drugs/medicines, the importer must obtain prior approval from the Department of Drug Administration.
 Certification is not required for patent drugs manufactured by recognized manufacturers in those cases where the Department of Drug Administration has already approved the drugs’ chemical composition.
-There are no accreditation bodies in Nepal.
-Accreditation of labs is not required.
+In 2022, Nepal adopted its Accreditation Act and established the Nepal Accreditation Center.

 Publication of technical regulations